tpltnt/orgmode2json/README.md

 * Are there tests supplied?
   Yes, of course.
 Just run `py.test` to see what causes trouble.
   Run `coverage report -m` to satisfy your OCD tendencies

+* Why didn't you include feature X?
+  I most likely have other things to do.
+You can fork the code and send me a pull request if you are desperate.